 Joseph Bowie is one of rock music’s most intriguing anomalies.
 He embodies the spirits of many musical predecessors, ranging from Ornette Coleman and James Brown to Joe Strummer.
 Yet, he remains an entirely separate and distinctive entity altogether.
 On stage, Bowie’s powers are undeniable.
 He is a wild, explosive, almost uncontrollable force that pushes sound and movement to its most uncomfortable extremes.
 That he does it with such liquid-finesse makes it seems like the work of musical hoodoo.
-As frontman of the punk-funk jazz outfit Defunkt (a rotating collective over the past four decades, with Bowie the front-and-center constant), Bowie has orchestrated works that are constructed with the intricacies of jazz, charged with the muscular pump of rock and executed with punk’s ferocity.
+As frontman of the punk-funk jazz outfit Defunkt (a rotating collective over the past four decades, with Bowie the front-and-center constant), Bowie has orchestrated works constructed with the intricacies of jazz, charged with the muscular pump of rock and executed with punk’s ferocity.

 Born into a musical family (his late brother is famed jazz trumpeter Lester Bowie, who co-founded Art Ensemble of Chicago), Bowie had already cut his teeth on a number of projects in the ’70s.
-His recordings with jazz musician Oliver Lake (best-known for his works with collectives Black Artists Group and World Saxophone Quartet) yielded results which illustrated Bowie’s discipline as a musician.
-Their lone album together Joseph Bowie / Oliver Lake (1976) is spare, with lines of sound scribbled on mainly the trombone and saxophone over a spacious backdrop.
+His recordings with jazz musician Oliver Lake (best-known for his works with collectives Black Artists Group and World Saxophone Quartet) yielded results that illustrated Bowie’s discipline as a musician.
+Their lone album together, Joseph Bowie / Oliver Lake (1976), is spare, with lines of sound scribbled on mainly the trombone and saxophone over a spacious backdrop.
 Bowie’s playing is controlled, but you can hear the fermenting imagination that would be exercised in future projects.

 Bowie’s most important break came with the emergence of New York’s punk scene, later referred to as the No Wave movement.
 Establishing a musical camaraderie with James Chance, leader of the agit-punk-funk band James Chance and the Contortions, the trombonist now had the platform to finally unleash a creative fury that allowed his talents to rub uncomfortably against the crude improvisations of punk.
 James Chance and the Contortions are notable for their wry, nervy brand of funk as well as their frontman’s volatile onstage behavior.
-As a member of the horn section in the Contortions, Bowie was learning the art of happenstance and, always one to make opportunity out of the freely flowing creative energy, he initiated the band’s second inception as James White and the Blacks.
+As a member of the horn section in the Contortions, Bowie was learning the art of happenstance and, always one to make an opportunity out of the freely flowing creative energy, he initiated the band’s second inception as James White and the Blacks.

 Defunkt (1980) thrilled audiences, though not enough of them; the band remained an edgy curio on the margins of success.
-Bowie et al. continued to promote their brand of highly-charged funk with a series of impressive live shows that took them across the US and throughout Europe.
+Bowie et al. continued to promote their brand of highly-charged funk with a series of impressive live shows that took them across the US and Europe.

 For their sophomore release, Thermonuclear Sweat (1982), the band upped the ante and set the funk on fire.
 The rhythms here are tighter, the grooves taut with tension, and the jazz lines more mercurial.
-Bowie tests his grounds with braver autonomy, daring socio-political queries on the likes of “Illusion”, proving that while it is his intention the listeners have a good time, he also wants them to have plenty of gristle to chew on.
+Bowie tests his grounds with braver autonomy, daring socio-political queries on the likes of “Illusion”, proving that while it is his intention that listeners have a good time, he also wants them to have plenty of gristle to chew on.

 Working the quieter end of the spectrum, the album also produces far more romantic designs, such as “Cocktail Hour (Blue Bossa)”, a midtempo sway that gives Bowie’s supple trombone playing the full floor.
-Not unlike the band’s previous effort, Thermonuclear Sweat was a crowd-pleaser and a critics’ choice, but did little to bother the charts.
+Not unlike the band’s previous effort, Thermonuclear Sweat was a crowd-pleaser and a critics’ choice but did little to bother the charts.

 A long hiatus from the music industry found Bowie in the Caribbean.
-Tired of industry hassles and looking to sober up from a drug-habit, the young musician found a day-job as a waiter while discovering new ventures in Buddhism and track and field sports.
+Tired of industry hassles and looking to sober up from a drug habit, the young musician found a day job as a waiter while discovering new ventures in Buddhism and track and field sports.
 In 1988, six years following their sophomore release, Defunkt returned with In America.

 Smoldering like molten lava and intensely funky, In America stands as one Defunkt’s most volatile efforts.
 On their third LP, the band revs up the guitars to do serious battle with the horn section.
 Crushing numbers like “Smooth Love”, with its midtempo squall of screaming guitars and lacerating horns, and “Change”, a hip-hop swing of funk-rock, signal a turn that reveals a band at the height of their powers.